vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

   <img src="{{ '/docs/assets/PlierWriteUp/FirstSpringPrintSketch.png' | relative_url }}" width="65%">
 </p>

 For the spring, I started with a 4 wall perimeter and 1.2 mm wall thickness with a 8% rectilinear pattern.
+I found these walls to be a bit too flimsy and increased it to 1.4 mm in the next print.
+I also realized that this would be uncessarily large for the size of a resistor.
+For the dovetails, the oversize was too much for the fit, and I decreased to exact fit in the next print.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/ImageFirstSpring.jpeg' | relative_url }}" width="65%">